2018 Cannondale Trigger 2

 I’ve found some other Cannondale frames to be on the flexy side, but that wasn’t an issue with the Trigger.
 I wouldn’t say it felt overbuilt or class-leading in stiffness, but it wasn’t noticeably noodley.

-The suspension is fairly active over small bumps, which helps the Trigger maintain traction when needed.
+The Trigger’s suspension is fairly active over small bumps, which helps it maintain traction when needed.
 But the suspension also stayed fairly active when pedaling, and there was some noticeable bob while climbing.
 I wouldn’t say it was horrendous, but it doesn’t firm up as much as some other bikes in this class.
-Of course, that’s with the rear shock in the 145 mm Flow mode — bumping it into “Hustle” mode made things noticeably more efficient.
+Of course, that’s with the rear shock in the 145 mm Flow mode — bumping it into Hustle mode made things noticeably more efficient.